Assault 3 Defense

 Assault charges carry serious consequences in Washington.
 If you have been charged; or think you might be charged with assault, you need an experienced and effective defense attorney on your side.
 Having the right legal representation can make a significant difference in the outcome of your case.

 Attorney Phil Weinberg has been defending those accused of assault in Washington for over 25 years.
-Call (425) 806-7200 today for a free consultation and case evaluation.
+Call (425) 806-7200 today for a free consultation.

 About Assault 3 Charges in Washington